lavaeater/turbo-rocket-ultra/README.md

 Lets try to prioritize these into what would make the game seem "done" the fastest.

-- [ ] Enemy attack animation
 - [ ] Boss fight
 - [ ] More Enemy Sprites (generate them)
 - [ ] Lightmaps for sprites
 - [ ] Fix the MiniMap
-- [ ] HUD II, Header Upper Displayer <- rediscover MVVM pattern
+- [ ] HUD II, Header Upper Displayer <- rediscover MVVM pattern, two-way binding
 - [ ] Enemy AI II, with avoiding walls
 - [ ] Objectives II, the sequel
 - [ ] Pickups 2 (on-screen blurb indicating what you got)